syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 {% endtabs %}

 ### IsHidden
 SfDatagrid allows you to hide the particular column using [GridColumn.IsHidden](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~IsHidden.html) property.
-You can set the IsHidden property as `True` instead of setting column width as  `0`.
+You can set the `IsHidden` property as `True` instead of setting column width as  `0`.
 The default value of the IsHidden property is `False`.

-The following code example shows you how to set the Hidden property.
+The following code example shows you how to hide the column using IsHidden property.
 {% tabs %}
 {% highlight xaml %}
     <syncfusion:GridTextColumn MappingName="OrderID" IsHidden="True"/>